 Where does the Assessor get Bellevue wrong?

-Three patterns drive most Bellevue overassessment cases, and they all trace back to the same root cause: the model treats the city's housing stock as more uniform than it actually is.
+Cases trace back to one root cause: the model treats Bellevue's housing stock as more uniform than it is.

-The first is teardown-rebuild drag.
-Bellevue has seen years of older mid-century homes purchased, demolished, and replaced with $4 million new builds.
-When that new build closes nearby, the model can pull adjacent older homes upward, even though the actual buyer in the market would price the unrenovated original very differently.
+Older mid-century homes get demolished and replaced with $4 million new builds.
+When that new build closes nearby, the model can pull adjacent older homes up, even though a buyer would price the original very differently.

-The second is land share running too high.
-If your home sits on a lot the Assessor values aggressively, but recent vacant-lot or teardown sales nearby came in lower, your land number may be carrying weight the market does not support.
-This shows up most often in Clyde Hill, parts of West Bellevue, and along the lake.
+If your lot is valued aggressively but recent vacant-lot or teardown sales nearby came in lower, your land number may carry weight the market does not support.
+Common in Clyde Hill, West Bellevue, and along the lake.

-The third is thin-comp neighborhoods.
-Medina, Yarrow Point, Hunts Point, and parts of Bridle Trails see modest annual sale volume.
-The model fills in the gaps using broader pulls, which can miss the meaningful condition or location differences buyers actually price.
-Equity comparisons against similar nearby homes assessed lower often carry more weight than sparse sales data in these areas.
+Medina, Yarrow Point, Hunts Point, and parts of Bridle Trails see modest sale volume.
+The model fills gaps with broader pulls.
+Equity comps against similar homes assessed lower often carry more weight here than sparse sales data.

 What does a Bellevue appeal actually look like?